spyder-ide/spyder/README.md

 * **History log**

-Spyder may also be used as a PyQt5/PyQt4 extension library (module `spyderlib`).
+Spyder may also be used as a PyQt5/PyQt4 extension library (module `spyder`).
 For example, the Python interactive shell widget used in Spyder may be embedded in your own PyQt5/PyQt4 application.